98minjae/OCR_E2ETransformer/README.md

 (1) **Shared Convolution (from FOTS)**
 * Backbone: Resnet-50
+* Extracting the features
 * Output: Feature map

 (2) **Transformer Detection from DETR**
 * Detecting the texts in images
-* Output: predict presence or absence of texts in image queries and Bounding Box coordinates
+* Output: binary predicttion of presence(1) or absence(0) of texts in image queries and Bounding Box coordinates

 (3) **RoIRotate from FOTS**
-* Role: Bounding box 좌표대로 텍스트 원본 이미지에서 자르기
+* Cropping the images with Bounding box coordinates
-* Role: 이미지 조정 (기울어지거나 보는 관점에서 달라지는 경우)
+* Rotating the region of interests to recognize the texts easily

 (4) **Transformer Recognition from ViTSTR**
-* Role: 이미지 내 텍스트
+* Recognizing the texts in the images
 * Output: Text

 ---